serokell/lootbox/docs/workflow.md

 * If your review was requested but you think this is a mistake, remove the request and request a review from someone else, who you think is a more appropriate reviewer for the PR in question.
+* If your review was not requested but you want to have a chance to review the PR before it is being merged, request a review from yourself.
 * Always ask questions.
 If you are not sure what a piece of code does, ask a question.
 If you are not sure why a piece of code is written the way it is, ask a question.
 If you are not sure what is going on, ask a question.